Monits/static-code-analysis-plugin/README.md

 auto generated files (every ``R.class``, ``Manifest.class`` and ``BuildConfig.class``) as part of the classpath but not in its analysis, so Findbugs doesn't run every time a resource is modified.

+When using Gradle 2.8, this plugin also configures PMD's classpath to allow it to do proper type resolution, and therefore, detect more issues.
+On Android, this also means making it depend on *mockableAndroidJarTask*, to be able to see Android's SDK classes.

 Moreover, Checkstyle and Findbugs now support remote file configuration.

 ##DSL